October 24, 2020

 November 7, 2020

 Meaningful improvements for children and youth growing up in care can only be made in partnership with Care Leavers who have experience with the care system.
-The solution lies in the wisdom of lived experiences of Care Leavers who most know what’s at stake, towards powerful lasting change.
+The solution lies in the wisdom of lived experiences of Care Leavers who Knows most what’s at stake, towards powerful lasting change.
 The need of the hour is to hear the unheard voices of Care Leavers and provide them a platform to improve the support and opportunities available to them, especially considering the care system exists for their benefit.